-FIPS PUB 199 FEDERAL INFORMA ATION PROCESSING STANDARDS PUBLICATION or Security Categorization of rmation and Information System Computer Security Divisi Information Technology I National Institute of Stan Gaithersburg, MD 20899 Laboratory dards and Technology February 2004 SATURDAT OF COMMINISTRATION OF RANGE OF U.S. DEPARTMENT OF COM Donald L. Evans, Secretary TECHNOLOGY ADMINISTRA Phillip J. Bond, Under Secre etary for 1 ecnnology
+FIPS PUB 199

+FEDERAL INFORMATION PROCESSING STANDARDS PUBLICATION

+Standards for Security Categorization of Federal Information and Information Systems

+Computer Security Division Information Technology Laboratory National Institute of Standards and Technology Gaithersburg, MD 20899-8900

+February 2004

+U.S. DEPARTMENT OF COMMERCE Donald L. Evans, Secretary TECHNOLOGY ADMINISTRATION

+Phillip J. Bond, Under Secretary for Technology NATIONAL INSTITUTE OF STANDARDS AND TECHNOLOGY Arden L. Bement, Jr., Director

 POTENTIAL IMPACT Security Objective LOW MODERATE HIGH Confidentiality Preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information.
 [44 U.S.C., SEC.
-3542] The unauthorized disclosure of information could be expected to have a limited adverse effect on organizational operations, organizational assets, or individuals.
-The unauthorized disclosure of information could be expected to have a serious adverse effect on organizational operations, organizational assets, or individuals.
+3542] serving authorized disclosure of information could be expected to have a limited adverse effect on organizational operations, organizational assets, or individuals.
 The unauthorized disclosure of information could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.
-Integrity Guarding against improper information modification or destruction, and includes ensuring information non-repudiation and authenticity.
+Integrity Guarding against improper information modification or destruction, and includes ensuring information non- repudiation and authenticity.
 [44 U.S.C., SEC.
 3542] The unauthorized modification or destruction of information could be expected to have a limited adverse effect on organizational operations, organizational assets, or individuals.
 The unauthorized modification or destruction of information could be expected to have a serious adverse effect on organizational operations, organizational assets, or individuals.
 The unauthorized modification or destruction of information could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.
 Availability Ensuring timely and reliable access to and use of information.
 [44 U.S.C., SEC.
 3542] The disruption of access to or use of information or an information system could be expected to have a limited adverse effect on organizational operations, organizational assets, or individuals.
 The disruption of access to or use of information or an information system could be expected to have a serious adverse effect on organizational operations, organizational assets, or individuals.
 The disruption of access to or use of information or an information system could be expected to have a severe or catastrophic adverse effect on organizational operations, organizational assets, or individuals.